 Six Food Strategies to Treat and Prevent Dry Skin

-Dry skin reacts gratefully to a conscious diet.
-Foods containing beta-carotene, zinc and the “skin vitamin” vitamin H, as well as omega-3 and omega-6 fatty acids strengthen our skin’s lipid barrier from the inside.
-Drinking plenty of water builds up its moisture reserve.
-But what skin does not like is excessive salt, coffee and alcohol.
+Dry skin reacts to a conscious diet.
+Foods with beta-carotene, zinc, vitamin H, omega-3 & omega-6 fatty acids strengthen our skin's lipid barrier from within.

 1. First of all: drink plenty of water!